PDBeurope/pdb-images/README.md

   This approach is used for the GitHub testing workflow (`sudo apt-get install xvfb && xvfb-run --auto-servernum npm run jest`).
 It is also used in the enclosed Dockerfile.

-  The downside of this approach is that `xvfb` is a purely software implementation and cannot use GPU, thus not allowing the full performance potential of PDBeImages.
+  The downside of this approach is that `Xvfb` is a purely software implementation and cannot use GPU (this information cannot be found in any official source but a bunch of people on StackOverflow say so), thus not allowing the full performance potential of PDBeImages.